syncfusion-content/javascript-docs/js/FileExplorer/Behavior-Settings.md

 {% endhighlight %}

 The actions “read, createFolder, remove, rename, paste, getDetails” are supported all the jQuery AJAX configurations.
-The remaining actions “upload, download, getImage” are accepted the url only.
+The remaining actions “upload, download, getImage” are accepted the URL only.

 If you want to customize read action alone, the AJAX **url** and **dataType** are changed for the read action, refer the below code example.